CPLN690-MUSA610/week-11/lab/lab1/README.md

 You can use any datasets you like, but be sure to explore the `Data Library` (located at: {your-username}.cartodb.com/dashboard/datasets/library).
+You can also find datasets that others have created or used through CartoDB's gallery.

 Note: Most likely, one of the datasets should contain polygons so that a spatial join can meaningfully be carried out.